komascript/latex-contract/README.md

 If you are a user, I would usually say, that you should wait until the package has been added to your preferred TeX distribution.
 Then you can use the package manager of your TeX distribution to install the package.
-But in case of `contract` is currently seems, that it will never be part of any TeX distribution.
+But in case of `contract` it currently seems, that it will never be part of any TeX distribution.
 So if you would like to use the package, you would need to do the [“Unpacking and Installation for Developers”](#unpacking-and-installation-for-developers).